IADR Academy of Osseointegration Innovation in Implant Sciences Award

 All presentations and publications (as well as posters and/or abstracts at scientific meetings) that result from the support provided by the Award should acknowledge such support in writing.
 The following citation is suggested: "Funding for this project [research title], has been provided through an Academy of Osseointegration Innovation in Implant Sciences Award, conducted by the International Association for Dental Research and sponsored by the Academy of Osseointegration."

-Completed applications should be submitted electronically in one PDF package, to Sheri S. Herren, Strategic Programs Manager (email: firstname.lastname@example.org) before the closing date of December 13, 2013.
+Completed applications should be submitted online at the link above by December 9, 2016.
 Successful applicants will agree to a press release by the AO, typically in the Newsletter and website promotion.

-Further information can be obtained from the Sheri S. Herren (email: email@example.com).
+Further information can be obtained from Sheri S. Herren (email: firstname.lastname@example.org).

 University of Birmingham, England, UK